 Mackerel sky, mackerel sky.
 Never long wet, never long dry.

 We are thrilled to welcome local playwright Jon Ellsworth to be in residence at the Opera House for a week-long workshop with actors & a director to develop his play Mackerel Sky.
-The workshop culminates in a public reading where the community is invited to hear the play in its newest iteration on February 28.
-Time TBD.
+The workshop culminates in a public reading where the community is invited to hear the play in its newest iteration on Saturday, February 29 at 4pm.

 Mackerel Sky is set in 1971 in a small Maine town.
 The back to the land movement is picking up steam, causing unease amongst the locals.
 The Vietnam War's hold on families that have sons and daughters serving has only tightened.
 The 1960's have finally arrived in Maine, and everyone is feeling the restraints and limitations of Grant Wood's American Gothic.